-The establishment of the Institute is the culmination of many years of leading AI research and teaching led by staff at the University of Waikato, including the development of some of most popular open source tools in the world (WEKA, MOA, and ADAMS) which have been downloaded more than 10 million times.
-Our researchers have also published books which are used by may universities across the world to support in their teaching.
+The establishment of the Institute is the culmination of many years of leading AI research and teaching led by staff at the University of Waikato, including the development of some of the most popular open source tools in the world (WEKA, MOA, and ADAMS) which have been downloaded more than 12 million times.
+Our researchers have also published books which are used by many universities across the world to support their teaching.

 Demonstrate research leadership by developing the skills of our researchers, jointly funding preliminary, exploratory, proof-of-concept and postgraduate research projects, and managing teaching loads to allow academic staff to be fully active researchers.